Moncton Family Travel Guide

 Where to base yourselves for the smoothest family trip.

-Chain hotels with pools, boutique inns, one downtown hostel with family rooms
+Chain hotels with pools, boutique inns with family suites

 Family Dining